 It has been determined by the Australian High Court that if a bank in Australia uses a Money reminder to transfer funds to an account, the reminder automatically washes the corresponding amount of money in Australia.
 This means that the customer's bank account information is provided to individuals in Australia, who then deposit the cash into the account.
 This is a common practice by deposit teams in Australia.

 For nearly two decades, the Australian Federal Police (AFP) has been investigating the technique known as Cuckoo Smurfing.
 This technique gained significant attention in 2019 when a Supreme Court case in Australia raised questions about the legal obligation to monitor accounts.
-It wasn't until 2014 that the Australian government acknowledged that innocent victims were being targeted through Cuckoo Smurfing.
+It wasn't until 2014 that the Australian government acknowledged that Cuckoo Smurfing victims.
 Since then, the AFP has taken action by freezing Australian bank accounts that receive structured funds, and this effort continues to this day.

 While Cuckoo Smurfing shares some similarities with the Hawala system, there is a critical difference: the former intentionally creates money laundering risks, while the latter is a system for transferring funds when traditional methods are not available.
 Regulators and banks must implement measures such as Know Your Customer (KYC) and Customer Due Diligence (CDD) to prevent these risks.